yEAh-Games/arcade/_posts/2022-05-09-tloz-alttp.md

 ---
 layout: gba
-title: "The Legend of Zelda - A Link to the Part"
+title: "The Legend of Zelda - A Link to the Past"
 categories:
  - approved
  - gba